noah978/AltStore-Docs/Sources.md

 Using this format will create an automatic timer countdown to the release time specified.
 Please note that the time is automatically assumed to be UTC and uses a 24 hour clock.

 If you would rather use the time in your timezone, add ```-08:00``` to the end of the ```versionDate```, where that -08 corresponds to the number of hours difference between UTC and your timezone.
-It is also important to note that UTC does not change with daylight saving time, so be careful if you are releasing around that time of year.
+It is also important to note that UTC does not change with daylight saving time, so be careful if you are releasing around that time of year as it can be easy to miscalculate.

 **versionDescription**